-His other books include Stealing History (Trinity University Press, 2012); Leaving Another Kingdom: Selected Poems (1990); Two Long Poems (1990); Lovesick (1987); Paradise Poems (1984); The Red Coal (1981), which received the Melville Caine Award from the Poetry Society of America; Lucky Life, the 1977 Lamont Poetry Selection of the Academy of American Poets, which was nominated for a National Book Critics Circle Award; and Rejoicings (1973).
+Stern’s other books include Stealing History (Trinity University Press, 2012); Leaving Another Kingdom: Selected Poems (HarperCollins, 1990); Lovesick (Perennial Library, 1987); Paradise Poems (Vintage, 1984); The Red Coal (Houghton Mifflin Co., 1981), which received the Melville Caine Award from the Poetry Society of America; Lucky Life (Carnegie Mellon University Press, 1977), the 1977 Lamont Poetry Selection of the Academy of American Poets, which was nominated for a National Book Critics Circle Award; and Rejoicings: Poems, 1966–1972 (Metro Books, 1973).

 Stern was elected a Chancellor of the Academy of American Poets in 2006.
-For many years a teacher at the University of Iowa Writers’ Workshop, Stern now lives in Lambertville, New Jersey.
+For many years, he was a teacher at the University of Iowa Writers’ Workshop.

 Stern lived in New Jersey and New York and died at the age of ninety-seven on October 28, 2022.